cleonor/MyExerciseBook/README.md

 # My Exercie Book

-My Exercise Book is the place I choose to store and organize the exercises I've been doing to practice and extend my knowledge of React.
+My Exercise Book is the place I choose to store and organize the exercises I've been doing to practice and extend my knowledge of **React**, also using **MUI**, a React component library, to style it.
 Every commit is verified with **CI**.

 ### Exercise 1